 If your venue is a bit tight for space, be upfront about this.
 Do people need to book before they arrive?
 Does your type of venue hold events that ask that visitors to provide access requirements in advance?
 Be clear about what you are asking from your visitors to avoid disappointment when they arrive.

 Check it out: The Glenturret Distillery, Crieff, has limitations on where powerchair users can go, as electrical devices are not permitted in the production area of the tour.
 This information has been provided upfront so that potential visitors are not mislead.

 5. Think outside of your venue

 Customers don’t just think about your venue when deciding if they wish to visit; they also think about how they would go about getting there and what services are in the vicinity.
 Searching for public transport routes, let alone accessible ones, is a time consuming and often stressful task.
 You know your location better than anyone, so make it easier for your customers to arrive by sharing parking and transport information in your listing.
 For visitors accompanied by an assistance dog, you could also offer suggestions of nearby parks where they may take their dog.

-Check it out: The Donkey Sanctuary, Sidmouth, provides information about car parking and dog exercising facilities.
+Check it out: Sandcastle Water Park, Blackpool, provides clear information about the parking and transport options.

 We're listed...what now?

 Check out these resources for promoting you listing online and at your venue.

 Simply listing on Euan’s Guide is a great place to start in your journey towards making your venue more accessible; but if you can incorporate some of these tips, you will be doing even more to empower disabled people and their families and friends.